mccarthyr/springsecurity/README.md

 v2.0 release contains a full CRUD In-Memory demo, using Security Roles, Service, Dao and Domain objects.
 It comes pre-configured with a few entries that will display for two of the registered In-Memory users ( in the applicationContext-security.xml file) which can be edited and deleted.
-New entries can and also be created/edited/deleted. https://github.com/mccarthyr/springsecurity/releases/tag/v2.0
+New entries can and also be created/edited/deleted.
+The entries that are created and already set up and held in an ArrayList in the domain object (com.fireduptech.springsecurity.domain.AthleteAccountDetails) in this version as no database is used. https://github.com/mccarthyr/springsecurity/releases/tag/v2.0